g3gg0/docker_cron/README.md

 ### The Problem

 All my Docker stacks contain one or more stack-specific backup containers that need to run on a daily, weekly, or even monthly basis.
 Additionally, the Certbot for updating certificates must also be executed periodically.
 Unfortunately, I couldn't find a simple, working solution.
 Many available options were either too complex or didn’t work out of the box.
 So, I built my own cron runner.

 If you manage this manually using crontab (what i did intially), you might overlook some details or need to back up this setup as well or end up editing too many places just to add another backup.

 ### The Solution

 To avoid this, I decided to use a "runner" container that executes all backup containers with a specific label.
-It’s nothing fancy or complex—just an internal helper.
+It’s nothing fancy or complex - just an internal helper.
 I’m sharing it with you as an optional utility.
 Take it or leave it.

 ### Why Use This?

-This utility is designed to be simple and practical—nothing fancy or overly engineered.
+This utility is designed to be simple and practical - nothing fancy or overly engineered.
 It works reliably within my internal Docker environment.

 I reworked it, put it into a docker container on its own and am sharing it as an optional tool that you can use if it suits your needs.
 Take it or leave it - it's up to you.